As Our Parents Age

-As Our Parents Age is my effort to record the experiences of loving and living with aging parents, but it is also a vehicle to help my husband and me understand and learn more about aging parent caregiving.
-I am highlighting interesting issues, identifying high quality web resources, and sharing memories.
-Other posts are on topics that my husband and I would have liked to know more about at the beginning of our foray into the aging child – aging parent phase of life.
+As Our Parents Age is my effort to record the experiences of loving and support aging parents, but it is also a vehicle to help my husband and me understand and learn more about aging parent caregiving and medical care.
+I highlight interesting issues, identify high quality web resources, and share memories.
+Other posts are on topics that my husband and I would have liked to know more about at the beginning of our foray into the adult child – aging parent phase of life.
+Ultimately much of what I write about will help me as I grow older in retirement years.

 We never stop learning.
-As a teacher my inclination is to encourage people to learn more.
-In this case, the more we all learn about the aging parent caregiving period of our lives, the more we help family members move gracefully through the aging process.
-Along the way we can also become effective advocates.
+As a teacher my inclination was always to encourage people to learn more.
+In this case, the more we all learn about the aging parent caregiving period of our lives, the more we help family members (and ourselves) move gracefully through the aging process.
+Along the way, we can also become effective advocates.
 Perhaps in the process we can even dispel a few of our own fears about getting older.

 I hope this blog will pay tribute to the amazing people in our families, individuals who are experiencing the later years of their lives.
 The aging process makes them no less amazing.